-Note: The poster printer is only available for use by Allen School (CSE) staff, faculty, graduate students and other sponsored researchers, and is not accessible/available for use by CSE undergraduate students The device typically sees heavy load just prior to our Industrial Affiliates meetings, near the end of each quarter, and prior to conferences/sessions where posters are presented, so please plan accordingly.
+Note: The poster printers are only available for use by Allen School (CSE) staff, faculty, graduate students and other sponsored researchers, and is not accessible/available for use by CSE undergraduate students.
+The printers typically see heavy load just prior to our Industrial Affiliates meetings, near the end of each quarter, and prior to conferences/sessions where posters are presented, so please plan accordingly.

 An application-specific template can serve as a good starting point: it's the right size and orientation for your particular need.